geerlingguy/ansible-role-logstash/README.md

 A list of Logstash plugins that should be installed.

-    logstash_setup_default_config
+    logstash_setup_default_config: true

-Set this to `false` if you don't want to add the default config.
-You can add your own configuration files inside `/etc/logstash/conf.d` in a more specific role.
+Set this to `false` if you don't want to add the default config files shipped with this role (inside the `files/filters` directory).
+You can add your own configuration files inside `/etc/logstash/conf.d`.

 ## Generating a Self-signed certificate